Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 What to look for: The result should borrow identity or style from the references while still generating a new scene.
 If the character drifts, simplify the prompt and make each reference role more explicit.

-How to Prepare a PixVerse Clip for Grok Extend
+How to Prepare a PixVerse Clip for Extend

 Step 1: generate the first short clip on PixVerse with any suitable PixVerse video model.